Free Trial

-Propel (TSE:PRL - Get Free Report) was upgraded by Cormark to a "moderate buy" rating in a research report issued to clients and investors on Thursday,Zacks.com reports.
+Propel (TSE:PRL - Get Free Report) was upgraded by research analysts at Cormark to a "moderate buy" rating in a note issued to investors on Thursday,Zacks.com reports.

-Several other research firms have also recently weighed in on PRL.
-Raymond James Financial cut their price objective on Propel from C$52.00 to C$44.00 and set an "outperform" rating on the stock in a report on Thursday, March 13th.
-Scotiabank dropped their target price on shares of Propel from C$44.00 to C$38.00 and set an "outperform" rating on the stock in a report on Thursday, April 24th.
-Three research analysts have rated the stock with a buy rating and three have issued a strong buy rating to the company.
-Based on data from MarketBeat, the company presently has a consensus rating of "Strong Buy" and an average target price of $41.25.
+Several other equities research analysts have also recently weighed in on PRL.
+Raymond James Financial lowered their target price on Propel from C$52.00 to C$44.00 and set an "outperform" rating for the company in a report on Thursday, March 13th.
+Scotiabank lowered their target price on Propel from C$44.00 to C$38.00 and set an "outperform" rating for the company in a report on Thursday, April 24th.
+Three analysts have rated the stock with a buy rating and three have issued a strong buy rating to the stock.
+According to MarketBeat, the stock presently has an average rating of "Strong Buy" and a consensus target price of $41.25.

 Propel Holdings Inc is a financial technology company committed to credit inclusion and helping underserved consumers by providing fair, fast, and transparent access to credit.
 It operates through its two brands: MoneyKey and CreditFresh.
 The company, through its MoneyKey brand, is a state-licensed direct lender and offers either Installment Loans or Lines of Credit to new customers in several US states.